prestonharberts/biblegateway-to-obsidian/Bible/Scripture/lev26.md

 ###### 12
 <span class=verse-body>12</span>‘I will walk among you, and I will be your God and you will be my people.
 ###### 13
-<span class=verse-body>13</span>‘I am the Lᴏʀᴅ your God who brought you out from the land of Egypt, from being their slaves, and I broke the bars of your yoke and caused you to walk upright.
+<span class=verse-body>13</span>‘I am the Lᴏʀᴅ your God who brought you out from the land of Egypt, from being their slaves, and I broke the bars of your yoke and caused you to walk upright.’
-<div class=paragraph-break></div>

-‘## The Consequences of Disobedience
+## The Consequences of Disobedience
-<div class=paragraph-break></div>

 ###### 14
 <span class=verse-first>14</span>“‘If, however, you do not obey me and keep all these commandments—
 ###### 15